 Step 3: Sign Up for SpinupWP

 Next, you head to the SpinupWP site and sign up.
-I’m using the cheapest Personal plan, which costs $12 per month.
+We’re going to use the cheapest Personal plan, which costs $12 per month.

 You’ll need to create your username/password and pay for your first month, but it’s otherwise quite simple.

 Once you’ve registered for your account, SpinupWP will give you an option to Spin Up a New Server: